citp/privacy-policy-historical/y/yo/you/yourbillbuddy.com.md

-> *The following text is extracted and transformed from the yourbillbuddy.com privacy policy that was archived on 2012-05-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120524215723id_/http%3A//www.yourbillbuddy.com/privacyPolicy.do) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the yourbillbuddy.com privacy policy that was archived on 2012-11-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121121231946id_/http%3A//www.yourbillbuddy.com/privacyPolicy.do) for the most accurate reproduction.*

 # Privacy Policy - Compare Mobile Tariff Plans - Reduce Mobile Phone Bills |YourBillBuddy

 ## Know your Best Plan & Save Money!

 Watch our patented recommendation engine show the best mobile plans in a few seconds.
 Now.
 FREE!

+Call: **9014525666**

 ## Upload Mobile Bill